semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu-code.md

 - `DropdownMenu.Item`: A list element that can be selected with the keyboard.
 - `DropdownMenu.Item.Content`: The content within an item, used when you need to include a hint or submenu.
-- `DropdownMenu.Item.Hint`: A subheading or message with additional information (cannot be selected with the keyboard).
+- `DropdownMenu.Item.Hint`: A subheading or message with additional information (can't be selected with the keyboard).

 ::: sandbox